Vectorized/solady/docs/utils/datetimelib.md

 Returns (`year`,`month`,`day`) from the given unix timestamp.
 Note: Inputs outside the supported ranges result in undefined behavior.
-Use {isSupportedTimestamp} to check if the inputs are supported.
+Use `isSupportedTimestamp` to check if the inputs are supported.

 ### dateTimeToTimestamp(uint256,uint256,uint256,uint256,uint256,uint256)